 The magnitude of pelagic fish habitat can also be shown by comparing catches of skipjack and yellowfin tuna, two species that are common where flyingfish are found.
-Catches of these tuna species from Pacific islands waters represent about 46 per cent of the world landings2 while flyingfish landings are almost an order of magnitude smaller.
-This represents some evidence, albeit circumstantial, that the capacity to harvest flyingfish on a sustainable basis in the Pacific islands may be large enough to withstand increased fishing effort and development.
+Catches of these tuna species from Pacific Island waters represent about 46 percent of the world landings2 while flyingfish landings are almost an order of magnitude smaller.
+This represents some evidence, albeit circumstantial, that the capacity to harvest flyingfish on a sustainable basis in the Pacific Islands may be large enough to withstand increased fishing effort and development.

 There is no published evidence that flyingfish stocks in the Caribbean have been overfished, even though the fishery has produced steady catches since the late 1940s.
-Dalzell et al. (unpubl. m.s.) estimated the flyingfish exploitation rates for the principal species in the Philippines to be over 50 per cent per annum, suggesting that the stocks are very heavily exploited.
-Despite this, catches have remained stable at over 17,000 t since 1987.
+In the Philippines, Dalzell et al. (unpubl. m.s.) estimated the flyingfish exploitation rates for the principal species to be over 50 percent per annum, suggesting that the stocks are very heavily exploited.
+Despite this, catches have remained stable at over 17,000 tonnes since 1987.
 Some researchers caution however, that flyingfish populations may behave similarly to clupeoids such as the Californian sardine or the Peruvian anchovy and may collapse when a threshold level of exploitation is exceeded.